 For most people, 15GB a month should be more than enough.
 However, depending on how you use your phone, you could need more.

 If you’re unsure how much data you need, then have a quick look over previous bills to see how much you’re consuming on average each month or simply call your existing provider and ask them.
+Alternatively, have a look at this guide to determine how much data you need.

 Of course many plans now come with ‘unlimited’ data, meaning you can, in theory, browse to your heart’s content.
 But even here you need to be mindful of limits...which brings us on to our next point...